jxhou/ContentExplorer/design docs/DynamicContent.md

 Basically I want to update toolbar content, when different route is selected.
 Each component of route will have its own menu item in ng-template which will be injected into toolbar when selected.

 Reference 2 discussed a solution to dynamically add route specific content to left navigation pane.
 ng-template, structural directive, ng-container @ViewChild selected ViewContainerRef, and Left.Nav.Service are the pieces of the solution.
 Low level dynamic api was used to achieve the dynamic content.
-N
+The LeftNavComponent has a LeftNav service injected to receive new content, and then dynamically render at specified ng-container location using ViewContainerRef.createEmbeddedView.
+In this case, the LeftNavComponent, the content receiver, is a smart component.

+Reference 1 is about a usage of Portal/PortalOutlet, and shows an example of sending a dynamic ng-template content from one of the ToolComponent (CropTool, DrawTool, or TextTool) upon selection, to ToolOptionsComponent, which is exact same idea as reference 1, but implemented using Portal/PortalOutlet.
+There is a ToolOptionsService which is injected into both source and receiving ends, as a bridge to pass content from any ToolComponent to ToolOptionsComponent.

 # **How to create dynamic content**
 There are two types of views which can be created dynamically: